pdf4j/Python-OpenQA-needle-editor/README.md

-# Python Needle Editor for creating OpenQA needles (Version 2.5)
+# Needly (Version 2.5)

-The *Python Needle Editor* creates or modifies needles for the OpenQA tests.
-The OpenQA needle consists of two files, a *png* screenshot and the *json* definition file.
-The editor enables its users to draw the areas to check above the screenshot, define the meta data, and create the definition file based on the meta data.
-The definition file is fully compatible with the OpenQA engine.
+*Needly* is an openQA needle editor written in Python.
+It creates or modifies needles for the openQA tests.

+The openQA needle consists of two files, a *png* screenshot and the *json* definition file.
+The definition file provides various information to the openQA engine, including the *tags*, *types*, and *areas* to look for.
+Users can use this application to edit (or create) all the necessary information quickly and draw the areas using the built-in WYSIWYG editor.
+When the needle is saved, it is fully compatible with the openQA engine.

-The advantage of the editor is that it does not need OpenQA to be installed on the system.
+The advantage of the editor is that it does not need openQA to be installed on the system.
 The needle files are all you need to work with them.

 The editor only supports *png* screenshots.
 To open the needle, you can either load that *png* file or the *json* definition file.
 Both ways will open the needle in the editor.

 ## Requirements to run the application